cklose2000/pinescript-mcp-server/memory-bank/progress.md

 # Project Progress

 ## Status Overview
-The project is in Phase 3 of development, focusing on enhanced prompt engineering, comprehensive testing, and user interface development.
+The project is in Phase 3 of development, with a revised focus on user interface development, followed by enhanced prompt engineering and comprehensive testing.
 We've successfully implemented the template system with database integration, CLI management interface, and improved the LLM service to use templates with proper context management.
-All tests are now passing successfully.
+All tests are now passing successfully, and we're pivoting to prioritize UI development to enable earlier user testing and feedback.

 ## Current Phase: Phase 3 - Enhanced Functionality
-We are currently in Phase 3 of the project, implementing the Enhanced Prompt Engineering tasks as outlined in our implementation plan.
+We are currently in Phase 3 of the project, with a revised implementation plan that prioritizes User Interface development first.

 ### Progress on Phase 3 (Week 2 of 13):
 - [x] Enhanced Prompt Engineering (Week 1/3 - Completed)